Team1690/PC-Docs/README.md

     - `> Enter a file in which to save the key (/home/YOU/.ssh/ALGORITHM):` Confirm this prompt py pressing enter
     - `> Enter passphrase (empty for no passphrase):` If you want a passphrase enter one here or just press enter if you don't want one (for our needs you probably don't want one)
     - Follow the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=linux) for adding your ssh key to github
- - On your first clone ssh will prompt you about a new host you should enter `yes` because github.com is a trusted host

 ## Flutter setup
  - Download flutter by cloning the git repository into a path of your choice by running: `git clone --branch stable --single-branch --filter=blob:none git@github.com:flutter/flutter`
+  - This is probably your first clone, so ssh will prompt you about a new host you should enter `yes` because github.com is a trusted host
  - Add flutter to `$PATH` by running: `echo 'export PATH="${PATH}:/path/to/clone/flutter/bin"' >> ~/.bashrc` (Remember to change the `/path/to/clone` to the real path) and then run `. ~/.bashrc`
     - `echo`: Prints a given string to the terminal (stdout)
     - `>>`: Redirects the output (stdout) of a specfic command to a somewhere else in this case a file (`~/.bashrc`)